carlodev/SegregatedVMSSolver.jl/paper/paper.md

 - **Vortex shedding over a cylinder**: Available in both 2D and 3D.
 - **Airfoil aerodynamics**: Extensive support for both 2D and 3D simulations.

-It has also suite of tools for post-processing the results like performing time and spanwise averaging.
+It also has a suite of tools for post-processing the results like performing time and spanwise averaging.
 It is possible to control the simulation in real-time, enabling/disabling the creation of output files at each time-step.
-The user can load own airfoil meshes also using the package [`AirfoilGmsh.jl`](https://github.com/carlodev/AirfoilGmsh.jl).
+The user can load their own airfoil meshes also using the package [`AirfoilGmsh.jl`](https://github.com/carlodev/AirfoilGmsh.jl).
 Additionally, the package provides tools for initializing boundary layers in 2D simulations, enhancing its versatility and utility for researchers and practitioners in the field of fluid dynamics.

 The field of fluid dynamics in Julia has seen significant growth, with several software packages emerging to address various computational challenges.
 This reflects the growing interest and engagement of the Julia community in this domain.
 A comprehensive list of packages can be found on [Julia Packages - Fluid Dynamics](https://juliapackages.com/c/fluid-dynamics).
 Among the most notable and well documented are:

 - **[Trixi.jl](https://github.com/trixi-framework/Trixi.jl)**: A framework for numerical simulation of hyperbolic PDEs, particularly suited for high-order methods and adaptive mesh refinement.
-- **[WaterLily.jl](https://github.com/WaterLily-jl/WaterLily.jl/tree/master)**: A CPU/GPU finite-volume method that uses an immersed-boundary method
+- **[WaterLily.jl](https://github.com/WaterLily-jl/WaterLily.jl/tree/master)**: A CPU/GPU finite-volume solver that uses an immersed-boundary method
 - **[Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl)**: A GPU-accelerated model for simulating incompressible fluid dynamics, widely used in geophysical and oceanographic studies.

 While these packages vary in scope and functionality, they collectively highlight the flexibility and performance benefits of Julia in computational fluid dynamics.
 However, the ecosystem is still maturing compared to more established environments like Python or MATLAB.
 This paper contributes to this evolving field by introducing a new package tailored for Large Eddy Simulations.

 # Package Features
-- Support 2-dimensional and 3-dimensional geometries
+- It supports 2-dimensional and 3-dimensional geometries
 - It solved a time-dependent problem
 - It can run in parallel using MPI
 - Velocity ramping